yuzhiliu/graphqa/README.md

 # Running the model to make predictions

-You will need to have a graph database installed to use.
+You will need to have a graph database installed to make predictions.
 The simplest way is to run a Docker image created by [Andrew Jefferson](https://neo4j.com/staff/andrew-jefferson/) and then create a database by